Yousef-Matar/matarito-vue/docs/components/MButtonSet/features.md

 The `MButtonSet` component can be used to group related [`MButtons`](../MButton/features).

-The `MButton` can be grouped by wrapping them with the `MButtonSet` component.

 ::: warning

 The `MButton components` need to be immediate children.